opencadc/canfar-portal/resources/docs/tutorial_en.md

 ### Snapshot (save) the VM Instance

+Now we want to save our work.
+Return to your browser on the OpenStack dashboard.

-Save the state of your VM by navigating to the **Instances** window of the dashboard, and click on the **Create Snapshot** button to the right of your VM instance's name.
+* Save the state of your VM by navigating to the **Instances** window of the dashboard, and click on the **Create Snapshot** button to the right of your VM instance's name.
 After selecting a name for the snapshot of the VM instance, e.g., ```my_vm_image```, click the **Create Snapshot** button.
 It will eventually be saved and listed in the VM **Images** window, and will be available next time you launch an instance of that VM image.

-### Shut down the VM Instance
+### Shutdown the VM Instance

-In the **Instances** window, select ```Terminate Instance``` in the **More** pull-down menu, and confirm.
+* In the **Instances** window, select ```Terminate Instance``` in the **More** pull-down menu, and confirm.

 {% include backToTop.html %}

 ## Batch Processing

-Now we are ready to launch batch processing jobs creating catalogues of various CFHT Megacam images and uploading the catalogues to VOSpace.
+We are now are ready to launch batch processing jobs creating catalogues of many CFHT Megacam images and uploading the catalogues to VOSpace.

-### Configure your batch processing job
+### Write your batch processing job submission

-Assuming you have the `mytutorial.bash` script on your local machine, copy it to the CANFAR batch host, and then log in:
+Assuming you have the `docatalog.bash` script written above on your local desktop, copy it to the CANFAR batch host, and then log into the batch host:

 <div class="shell">

 {% highlight bash %}
-$ scp mytutorial.bash [username]@batch.canfar.net:
+$ scp docatalog.bash [username]@batch.canfar.net:
 $ ssh [username]@batch.canfar.net
 {% endhighlight %}

 </div>

-Let's write a submission file that will transfer the `mytutorial.bash` script to the execution host.
+Let's write a submission file that will transfer the `docatalog.bash` script to the execution host.
 The execution host will be an instance of your snapshot VM image with 4 cores, and for each given CADC CFHT file id, will run a job on one of the core.
 The job will consist of running your script for 4 CFHT images with the file IDs 1056215p, 1056216p, 1056217p, and 1056218p.
 For this tutorial you will modify the configuration file listed below.
 Fire up your favorite editor and paste the following text into a submission file:

 <div class="shell">